-Kate, wife of UK's Prince William, taken to hospital in early stages of labor
+British royal baby on way: Kate, wife of Prince William, goes into labour

 Kate’s last engagement ahead of the birth was on March 22 when she and William attended a number of events in London to celebrate the Commonwealth ahead of a meeting of its leaders last week.

-Mary, Alice, and Victoria are among the favorite names with bookmakers if the baby is a girl, while Albert, Arthur and Fred are the favorites for a boy.
+Mary, Alice, and Victoria are among the favourite names with bookmakers if the baby is a girl, while Albert, Arthur and Fred are the favourites for a boy.

 The baby will be born at the private Lindo wing of St Mary’s, where maternity packages cost in the region of 6,000 pounds ($8,400).
 William, 35 was born at the same hospital to the late Princess Diana in 1982.